StrangeKausu/RampingUp/README.md

 - **LeaveApplication**

-    Create a Application for leave
+    Create an application for leave

 - **LeapYear**